How to Make a Resume in 2022 | Beginner's Guide

 One more thing you need to consider in terms of resume layout is whether you’re going for a traditional-looking free resume template or something a bit more modern:

-traditional and modern resume samples
+traditional vs modern resume

 If you’re pursuing a career in a more traditional industry - legal, banking, finance, etc. - you might want to stick to the first.